keylimesoda/MaddenToCSV/README.md

 # Usage Notes
 - Download MaddenToCSV.ps1
+- Before 1st run, you must enable powershell scripts om your computer
     - Open a powershell window as administrator
     - Type "Set-ExecutionPolicy Bypass"
-- Click to run the script
+- Run the MaddenToCSV.ps1 script
 - Enter the server address shown on the PowerShell window into your Madden Companion App, and Export
 - .CSV files will be saved onto your PC